-The B.A. degree program is offered in mathematics while the B.S. degree program is offered in mathematics, applied mathematics, and actuarial science.

-Mathematics Major

-B.A.
-Requirements:

-At least 40 credit hours in mathematics, including: Required core courses:

-Calculus: MTH 141 or MTH 151, MTH 152, MTH

-153, and MTH 254

-Mathematical Proofs: MTH 280

-Algebra: MTH 300 and MTH 421

-Advanced Calculus: MTH 461 Seminar: MTH 490

-Problem Solving: MTH 375 (at least 1 credit hour)

-Electives (select one group):

-Group 1: At least four of the following courses: MTH 256, MTH 305, MTH 323, MTH 341, MTH 342, MTH 355, MTH 422, MTH 462, MTH 473 Group 2: (required for secondary education minors) MTH 305, MTH 310, MTH 341, MTH 342, and completion of the secondary education minor (see description of Education Department programs).
+The B.A. degree program is offered in mathematics and applied mathematics and the B.S. degree program is offered in mathematics, applied mathematics, and actuarial science.
+Mathematics Major B.A.
+Requirements: At least 40 credit hours in mathematics, including: Integrated Calculus II: Calculus of Derivatives -or-MTH 141 MTH 151 Calculus I MTH 152 Calculus II MTH 153 Calculus III MTH 254 Calculus IV The Nature of Proof in Mathematics MTH 280 MTH 300 Linear Algebra MTH 375 Problem Solving Seminar (at least one credit hour) MTH 421 Abstract Algebra I MTH 461 Real Analysis I MTH 490 Seminar Electives (select one group): At least four of the following courses: MTH 305, MTH 310, Group 1: MTH 315, MTH 323, MTH 341, MTH 342, MTH 355, MTH 422, MTH 462, MTH 473 Group 2: (required for Secondary Education Supplemental majors) MTH 305, MTH 310, MTH 341, MTH 342, and completion of the supplemental secondary education major (see description of Education department programs).
+Mathematics major (B.A.) with Secondary Education Supplemental major: A typical student will need 128-134 total credit hours to complete this degree.
 B.S.
 Requirements:

-At least 44 credit hours in mathematics, including: Required core courses:
+At least 44 credit hours in mathematics, including:

-Calculus: MTH 141 or MTH 151, MTH 152, MTH
+Integrated Calculus II: Calculus of Derivatives -or-MTH 141

+Calculus I MTH 151 MTH 152 Calculus II

+MTH 153 Calculus III

-153, and MTH 254
+MTH 254 Calculus IV

-Complex Variables: MTH 323 Mathematical Proofs: MTH 280
+MTH 280 The Nature of Proof in Mathematics

-Algebra: MTH 300 and MTH 421
+MTH 300 Linear Algebra Complex Variables MTH 323

-Advanced Calculus: MTH 461 Seminar: MTH 490

-Problem Solving: MTH 375 (at least 2 credit hours)
+Problem Solving Seminar (at least two credit hours) MTH 375

+MTH 421 Abstract Algebra I MTH 461 Real Analysis I

+MTH 490 Seminar

 Electives:

-Choose at least two of: MTH 422, MTH 462, MTH 473 Choose at least one pair: MTH 341 and MTH 342, or MTH 256 and MTH 355 Required Support Courses for the B.S. degree: CSC 161 and an additional computer science course numbered above 200; and a minor in biology, chemistry, computer science, economics, or physics, or completion of the requirements for certification as a secondary teacher of mathematics.
-NOTES:
+MTH 422, MTH 462, MTH 473 Choose at least two of: Choose at least one pair: MTH 341 and MTH 342, -or-MTH 315 and MTH 355 Required Support Courses for the B.S. degree: Computer Science II CSC 161 One Computer Science course at the 200-level or above of at least three credit hours.
+A minor in biology, chemistry, computer science, economics, or physics, or completion of the requirements for certification as a secondary teacher of mathematics.
 No course numbered below MTH 141 may be counted toward the B.A. or B.S. degree.
 Students intending to go to graduate school in mathematics are strongly encouraged to take MTH 323, MTH 422, MTH 462, and MTH 473.
 Mathematics Minor At least 18 credit hours in mathematics, with at least nine credit hours numbered 200 or higher, including MTH 256, and no more than three credit hours numbered below MTH 141.
 ECN 440 or ECN 445 may be included in the 18 credit hours required for the minor.
 Applied Mathematics Major B.A.
 Requirements:

+MTH 141 Integrated Calculus II: Calculus of Derivatives -or-

+Calculus I MTH 151

+MTH 152 Calculus II

+MTH 153 Calculus III MTH 254 Calculus IV

+MTH 280 The Nature of Proof in Mathematics

+MTH 300 Linear Algebra

+MTH 315 Ordinary Differential Equations with Applications

+- MTH 341 Probability and Statistics I

+- MTH 342 Probability and Statistics II

+- MTH 355 Applied Mathematical Techniques

+- MTH 461 Real Analysis I

-- 1. MTH 141 or 151, MTH 152, MTH 153, MTH 254, MTH 256, MTH 280, MTH 341, MTH 342, MTH 355 and MTH 461; - 2.
-A minor or major outside of the math department; - 3.
-Three-credit-hour capstone experience in - a 400 level course with topics involving significant applications of mathematics in the other major/minor field -or- - a 400 level independent study project involving significant applications of mathematics in the other major/minor.
+- 2. A minor or major outside of the Mathematics department;

+- 3. Three-credit-hour capstone experience in one of:

+- a 400-level course with topics involving significant applications of mathematics in the other major/minor field -or-

+- a 400-level independent study project involving significant applications of mathematics in the other major/minor.

 The option needs to be approved by the chair of the mathematics department before the end of junior year.

 B.S.
 Requirements: